Havoc Demon Hunter: Midnight Expansion Preview

 • Demon Blades Icon Demon Blades

-This is now baseline, and your primary means of Fury generation.
-Demon's Bite Icon Demon's Bite has been removed.
-This makes sense, since Demon Blades Icon Demon Blades has been a mainstay in every Havoc talent build since the introduction of Dragonflight talent trees.
+This is now baseline as your primary means of Fury generation, and Demon's Bite Icon Demon's Bite has been removed.
+This makes sense, since Demon Blades Icon Demon Blades has been locked in since Talent Trees were redesigned.

 • Essence Break Icon Essence Break